Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Related Work

 \subsection{Zero-shot Cross-lingual Transfer}

-This method relies on shared multilingual representations to help low-resource languages by transferring information from high-resource language NER models.
+This is a popular method for low-resource languages that relies on shared multilingual representations to help low-resource languages by transferring information from high-resource language NER models.
 Particularly, NER models finetuned on pre-trained language models like mBERT \cite{devlin-etal-2019-bert}, XLM-RoBERTa \cite{conneau-etal-2020-unsupervised} for high resource languages are used to tag low-resource language sentences (zero-shot NER). \citet{pires-etal-2019-multilingual} demonstrate that multilingual models perform well for zero-shot NER transfer on related languages.
-However, zero-shot performance is limited for distant languages \citet{wu-dredze-2019-beto}, particularly when there are structural/word order differences between the two languages \citet{K2020Cross-Lingual}.
+However, zero-shot performance is limited for distant languages \citet{wu-dredze-2019-beto}, particularly when there are structural/word order differences between the two languages \cite{K2020Cross-Lingual}.
 Unlike many other NLP tasks, zero-shot cross-lingual NER has seen only limited benefit from recent advances in cross-lingual representation learning \cite{ruder-etal-2021-xtreme}.
-To overcome this limitation, a knowledge distillation approach has been proposed to create synthetic in-language training data\cite{wu-etal-2020-single}.
-Here, the source language \textit{teacher} NER model is to create distillation data in the target language via zero-shot cross-lingual transfer, which is used to train a target language model.
+To overcome this limitation, a knowledge distillation approach has been proposed to create synthetic in-language training data \cite{wu-etal-2020-single}.
+Here, the source language \textit{teacher} NER model is used to create distillation data in the target language via zero-shot cross-lingual transfer, which is used to train a target language model.
+We find that the projection-based approaches outperform zero-shot transfer and knowledge distillation approaches.